Who have we supported?

 By developing health and fitness and promoting sporting achievement, many young members benefit from raised self-esteem and ambition, mentoring and development of life skills.

-Focused on using the power of sport as a catalyst to improve the lives of local people, funding will enable the group to deliver a community-based 'Rugby in the Park' project, running weekly from the Powerhouse.
+Using the power of sport as a catalyst to improve the lives of local people, funding will enable the group to deliver a community-based 'Rugby in the Park' project, running weekly from the Powerhouse.

 The project aims to bring young people together and use sport as a positive engagement route.